aksaleksa/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-A simple and functional JavaScript game
+A simple and functional JavaScript game.
+Making rock paper scissors required all core front-end languages to work effectively together.